Free Quote Pre Pay & SAVE

 What areas does Bite Back treat during a visit?

-We focus on the areas that usually drive tick and mosquito pressure, including shaded resting zones, under decks, dense shrubs, fence lines, foundation edges, woodlines, brush lines, damp corners, and transition zones.
+We focus on the areas that usually drive tick and mosquito pressure: shaded resting zones, under decks, dense shrubs, fence lines, foundation beds, wood lines, brush lines, leaf litter, damp corners, pet paths, pool edges, patios, and transition zones.

 The goal is not to treat every part of the yard the same way.
 The goal is to put attention where ticks and mosquitoes are most likely to live, rest, hide, breed, or travel.